rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

 ###    **Step 1.
 Install ACL package**

-   You need a package DBMS\_SFW\_ACL\_ADMIN package.
-This is installed by running as sysdba.
+You need to install a database package called DBMS\_SFW\_ACL\_ADMIN.
+This is installed by running a script as sysdba.
 This package is owned by the DBSFWUSER schema.
-The procedures in this package can be run only by the DBSFWUSER user.

    ````
    <copy>sqlplus sys/oracle@//localhost:1523/cdb1 as sysdba @$ORACLE_HOME/rdbms/admin/dbmsaclsrv.sql </copy>